-All VarBC input is passed through one single ASCII file called the VARBC.in file.
-Once WRFDA has run with the VarBC option switched on, it will produce a VARBC.out file which looks very much like the VARBC.in file you provided.
+All VarBC input is passed through a single ASCII file called VARBC.in.
+Once WRFDA has run with the VarBC option switched on, it will produce a VARBC.out file in a similar ASCII format.
 This output file will then be used as the input file for the next assimilation cycle.